-Bunker Jobs: Credit Analyst , Singapore and Germany
+Bunker Jobs: Credit Analyst, Singapore and Germany

 World News

-Bunker Jobs: Credit Analyst , Singapore and Germany
+Bunker Jobs: Credit Analyst, Singapore and Germany

 I am proud to be looking for a Credit Analyst on behalf of a leading maritime due diligence, credit reporting and risk management consultancy services provider.
 The locations I am primarily looking to recruit in are Singapore and Germany but other locations can be considered.